multifreded/hv20/day24/README.md

 ### Integrating everyting into one decrypting über-binary

 <!-- ...10....:...20....:...30....:...40....:...50....:...60....:...70....:. -->
-All parts were combined into the following C program.
+All parts are combined into the following C program.
 It directly takes a list of newline separated password strings from standard input and outputs decrypted data.
-The encrypted input data has to be put inside the code as array buffer.
+The encrypted input data is put inside the code as array buffer …

 ```c
 #include <stdio.h>